Mr. Nathans is one of the leading criminal defense attorneys in Maryland. In his 35-year legal career, he has successfully represented

 Mr. Nathans is admitted to practice law in Maryland, the District of Columbia, Florida, the U.S. District Court for the District of Maryland, the U.S. District Court for the District of Columbia, the U.S. District Court for the Middle District of Florida, the U.S. Court of Appeals for the Fourth Circuit, the U.S. Court of Appeals for the District of Columbia, the U.S. Court of Appeals for the Eleventh Circuit, and the U.S. Supreme Court.

 Mr. Nathans has two children.
-One is employed by T. Rowe Price and the other is a Sophomore in High School.
+One is employed by T. Rowe Price and the other is a Junior in High School.
 Mr. Nathans loves youth sports and has served on his son's teams as a Head Coach for Towsontowne Recreational League Basketball, and as an Assistant Coach for the LTRC Blue Football Knights, Mount Washington Recreational Soccer and Roland Park Baseball teams.